Greedy Vance Jr.: USC

 Vance Jr. transferred to play for the USC Trojans.
 In week 12 of the 2024 season, he notched an interception in a 28-20 win versus Nebraska Cornhuskers.
 Vance Jr. finished the 2024 season, playing in 11 games with six starts, recording 29 tackles with one being for a loss two pass deflections, after which he declared for the NFL draft.

 Professional career

-After not being selected in the 2025 NFL draft, Vance Jr. signed with the Las Vegas Raiders as an undrafted free agent.
+After not being selected in the 2025 NFL draft, Vance signed with the Las Vegas Raiders as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Vance was promoted to the active roster on December 2.

+On August 30, 2026, Vance was waived by the Raiders and re-signed to the practice squad.